openquoll/react-mug/README.md

 // const aState = get();
 ```

-Moreover, the other more general kind of invokables, called operations or ops for short, is available.
+Further more, to have mugs specified on invocation instead of on creation, there comes the other kind of invokables, called operations or ops for short.

-They can have mugs dynamically specified on invocation, and be created similarly with the helpers straight from `react-mug`:
+They are created similarly but with the helpers straight from `react-mug`:

 ```tsx
 import { r, w } from 'react-mug';